ADLINK-IST/opensplice/docs/html/EvaluationGuide/_sources/architectural.txt

   more efficient than having to actually move the data *via* a networking service, allowing for improved performance and scalability.

-+ OpenSplice Enterprise services are able to arbitrate over all of the DDS data on the node, and so can make smart decisions with respect to data delivery so that priority QoS values (for example) are respected; this is not possible when there are multiple standalone
++ Vortex OpenSplice services are able to arbitrate over all of the DDS data on the node, and so can make smart decisions with respect to data delivery so that priority QoS values (for example) are respected; this is not possible when there are multiple standalone